Tesla to export China-made Model 3 vehicles to Europe

 Reuters reported in September that Tesla was planning to export Model 3 vehicles made in China to Asian and European markets, citing people familiar with the matter.

+The export of the Model 3 to Europe comes as Tesla is in the process of building a German factory on the outskirts of Berlin and after the German government announced a subsidy of up to 9,000 euros for buyers of electric cars, including the Model 3.

-Reporting by Yilei Sun and Brenda Goh; Editing by Edmund Blair and Bernadette Baum
+Reporting by Yilei Sun and Brenda Goh; Editing by Bernadette Baum and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.